fin-cli/fin-cli/.github/ISSUE_TEMPLATE/3-SUPPORT_REQUEST.md

 ---
 name: "\U00002753 Support Request"
-about: "I have a question about how to use FP-CLI"
+about: "I have a question about how to use FIN-CLI"
 title: ''
 labels: 'i: state:unsupported'
 assignees: ''